moliver28/research-handbook/content/handbook/engineering/development/dev/foundations/design-system/_index.md

 ---
-title: Design System Team
+title: Design System Engineering Team
-description: The Design System team is responsible for work relating to our design system, Pajamas.
+description: The Design System Engineering team is responsible for work relating to our design system, Pajamas.
 ---

 ## About

 We're the Design System team and we are part of the [Foundations Stage](/handbook/product/categories/#foundations-stage).

-This page is the shared team page for our Engineers, Product Designers, and Product Manager!

 We hope it's a good entry point to learn more about who we are and what we do.